ledgetech/ledge/README.md

 ## Status

-Under active development, and so functionality may change without much notice.
-However, release branches are generally well tested in staging environments against real world sites before being tagged, and the latest tagged release is guaranteed to be running hundreds of sites worldwide.
+This branch contains work towards `v2`, and as such should be considered experimental with functionality changing without much notice.
+The latest `v1.*` tag is considered more stable.

 Please feel free to [ask questions / raise issues / request features](https://github.com/pintsized/ledge/issues).

 ## Features

-Ledge aims to be an RFC compliant HTTP reverse proxy cache wherever possible, providing a fast and robust alternative to Squid / Varnish etc.
+Ledge aims to be an RFC compliant HTTP reverse proxy cache, providing a fast and robust alternative to Squid / Varnish etc.

 There are exceptions and omissions.
 Please raise an [issue](https://github.com/pintsized/ledge/issues) if something doesn't work as expected.